bento-video/bento/README.md

 #### Steps

-**Click the Delete button next to any version you've created to delete that version**
+**• Click the Delete button next to any version you've created to delete that version**

 <div align="center">
   <img width="640" src="https://i.postimg.cc/3xNj5Jg4/walkthrough-createjob.png">
 </div>

-**Click the Delete button to the right of the original video's details to delete that video and all versions you've created**
+**• Click the Delete button to the right of the original video's details to delete that video and all versions you've created**

 <div align="center">
   <img width="640" src="https://i.postimg.cc/P57Wts46/walkthrough-deleteversion.png">